-For macOS currently the binary is not verified hence macOS will give warning that the binary is untrusted.
-To get around this issue for now you will need to open this binary and explicitly whitelist it.
-One easy way to achieve this is to press CTRL key and click on the binary file and then select Open.
-On the resulting warning message dialog box select Open.
+The binary is not currently verified for macOS and will give a warning that the binary is untrusted.
+To get around this issue, you will need to open the binary and explicitly whitelist it.
+One easy way to achieve this is by pressing the ctrl key and clicking on the binary file, then select Open.
+On the resulting warning message box, select Open.
 Now the binary is allowed to be executed from the terminal.

-13.4 Setup
+13.4.2 Setup